Presented by FERO

-This presentation will focus on thermally-efficient methods for masonry cladding supports that promote the Passive House Building Standard.
-Green building requirements for continuous insulation in above-grade wall assemblies are becoming more common to continue to shift the industry toward more stringent thermal performance standards.
+This presentation will focus on thermally efficient methods for masonry cladding supports that promote the Passive House Building Standard, LEED and Green Building requirements for continuous insulation in above-grade wall assemblies that are becoming more common to continue to shift the industry toward more stringent thermal performance standards.
 Understanding the impacts of conventional shelf angles on energy-efficiency and cost is a critical consideration for your next building envelope design.